Protecting the Gopher Tortoise Along Georgia’s Coastline

 We’re helping protect critical habitat for gopher tortoises in Georgia, all while embracing an approach that allows the public to enjoy this beautiful coastal ecosystem.

 One of the few tortoise species native to North America, the gopher tortoise is facing serious pressures from urban development and habitat degradation.
-Our efforts to secure a 16,083-acre property along the coastline of southern Georgia protect an ecologically important part of the Satilla River basin, which will be preserved and managed as a place for tortoise recovery and coastal recreation.
+Our efforts to secure a 16,083-acre parcel known as the Ceylon property along the coastline of southern Georgia protect an ecologically important part of the Satilla River basin, which will be preserved and managed as a place for tortoise recovery and coastal recreation.

 Our Role